Tunnel of Love (album): Background

-The New York Times writer Jon Pareles said that Springsteen "turned inward" on this album, writing about "love gone wrong" in response to changes in his personal life, especially his crumbling marriage to Julianne Phillips, and his decision to leave the E Street Band.
+The New York Times writer Jon Pareles said that Springsteen "turned inward" on this album, writing about "love gone wrong" in response to changes in his personal life, particularly his crumbling marriage to Julianne Phillips.
 Pareles said that most of the songs on the album were about the difficulty of mature love rather than Springsteen's earlier arena rock anthems to the working man.
 Tunnel of Love songs were described as "midtempo ballads or pop-rock hymns".
 "Brilliant Disguise" has been called "a heart-wrenching song about never being really able to know someone".

 On the B-sides of vinyl and cassette singles, outtakes like "Lucky Man", "Two for the Road" and a 1979 track, "Roulette" were included.
 On the EP that accompanied the 1988 tour, Springsteen included album cut "Tougher Than the Rest", but included another River outtake, "Be True" a rearranged, acoustic "Born To Run", and a cover of Bob Dylan's "Chimes of Freedom".

-Commercially the album went triple Platinum in the US at 19 april 1988, with "Brilliant Disguise" being one of his biggest hit singles, peaking at #5 on the Billboard Hot 100, "Tunnel of Love" also making the top 10, reaching #9, and "One Step Up" reaching the top 20 at #13.
+Commercially the album went triple Platinum in the US on April 19, 1988, with "Brilliant Disguise" being one of his biggest hit singles, peaking at No. 5 on the Billboard Hot 100, "Tunnel of Love" also making the top 10, reaching No. 9, and "One Step Up" reaching the top 20 at No. 13.
 The 1988 Springsteen and E Street Band Tunnel of Love Express tour would showcase the album's songs, sometimes in arrangements courtesy of the Miami Horns.

 Amusement park tunnel of love memorabilia was provided by the National Amusement Park Historical Association to be used on the record sleeve of the Tunnel of Love single.
 A cover of "All That Heaven Will Allow" was a minor hit single for country band the Mavericks in 1995.

 Music videos

 Irish filmmaker Meiert Avis directed the music videos for "Brilliant Disguise", "One Step Up", "Tougher Than the Rest", and "Tunnel of Love".
 The videos were shot on location in New Jersey, including Asbury Park.
 The intensely personal "Brilliant Disguise" video broke new ground on MTV, being a single shot without edits.
-The video of the title track was nominated for five MTV Video Music Awards, including Video of the Year and, paradoxically, Best Editing.
+The video of the title track was nominated for five MTV Video Music Awards, including Video of the Year, and Best Editing.